ponedo/splitnn-emulator/README.md

 ## Setting up Your VM Cluster

-Before running the experiments, please setup a VM cluster including a master VM and some slave VMs (the master can also be a slave) with following steps:
+Before running the experiments, please setup a VM cluster including a master VM and some slave VMs (the master can also be a slave).
+In future we are looking forward to providing an script for setup automation.
+But currently, please CAREFULLY with following steps to setup your environment:

 1. Git clone this repo on all VMs.